gurwindersui/gurwindersui/README.md

-I am a security researcher and specializating in sui smart contracts
+I am a security researcher and specializing in sui smart contracts